 Business Model vs Revenue Model vs Revenue Stream

-Before we delve into the different types of revenue models, we should spend a little time differentiating between the terms "business model", "revenue model", and "revenue stream", as they are very often used interchangeably.
-In the GlowingStart article, "What Is The Difference Between A Revenue Model, Revenue Stream And A Business Model", Alex Genadinik does a great job explaining the difference between those terms.
-They are summarized below:
+Before we delve into the different types of revenue models, we should differentiate the terms "business model", "revenue model", and "revenue stream", as they are very often used interchangeably.
+In the GlowingStart article, "What Is The Difference Between A Revenue Model, Revenue Stream, And A Business Model", Alex Genadinik does a great job describing the relationship between those terms:

 A revenue model is the strategy of managing a company’s revenue streams and the resources required for each revenue stream.